* World stocks fall after four-day rally

 May’s office said the report was speculative, but that 95 percent of the withdrawal agreement was settled and negotiations were ongoing.

-The dollar index that measures it against a basket of major currencies was up 0.12 percent while the euro fell 0.2 percent to $1.1365.
+The dollar index that measures it against a basket of major currencies was little changed.
+The euro held flat at $1.1389.

 Core euro zone bond yields fell as expectations of faster U.S. rate hikes, doubts over Sino-U.S. trade talks and the mid-term elections prompted more defensive positioning.